We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Experiencing pain around your fingernails is usually a sign of irritation or infection.
-Swelling and redness around your fingernail may be caused by an infected hangnail.
+But if you have swelling and redness around your fingernail, you may have an infected hangnail.

 A hangnail is a piece of skin near the root of the nail that appears jagged and torn.
 Hangnails generally appear on the fingers and not on the toes, though it’s possible to have one around a toenail.